ukwa/opendata/ukwa.ds.2/host-linkage/index.md

 Issues
 ------

+There are a number of issues that one should be aware of when attempting to interpret this dataset.

+### Crawler configuration ###

-Be aware that the web archives from which this data was derived had different deduplication methods applied to it in different years.
-As a result, the single resource in the archive which gives rise to:
+Be aware that the web archives from which this data was derived had [different crawl techniques applied to it in different years]({{ site.baseurl }}/ukwa.ds.2/#Issues).
+For example crawl de-duplication means that the single resource in the archive which gives rise to:

     2008|host1.co.uk|host2.co.uk|1

-may not show in this data as
+may not show up in the 2009 data as

     2009|host1.co.uk|host2.co.uk|1